Stephanie Swanson, Director of Marketing, Advanced Clinical

 2. Creating compelling thought leadership

 The number of thought leadership pieces continue to evolve based on breakthroughs in the industry, which these days happen almost daily – and by continuing to look at how the news impacts our external personas.
-By keeping on track – and as ahead of the industry as possible – we continue to publish and present value-add topics from our perspective, which has proven another lucrative strategy.
+By keeping on track – and as ahead of the industry as possible – we continue to publish and present value-add topics from our perspective.

 3. Rethinking the marketing mix